 This concept is one option next to Image recognition for apps that don’t use native UI elements (e.g. Unity game engine apps).
 The downside is that it does require the tested app to have custom log output, which means extra work for the developers of the app.
 We are however working on a tool to make the generation of the correct type of log stream available for Unity.

 Happy Holidays everyone!
-We’ll be continuing next week with a new topic so stay hungry and keep testing!
-And remember that test automation can take care of your testing – despite of holidays!
+We’ll be continuing next week with a new topic so stay hungry, keep testing and break these Appium restrictions!
+And remember that test automation can take care of your testing – despite holidays!